Enterprise Risk Management

 M_o_R covers four key concepts:

-M_o_R Principles - seen as essential for the development of best practice risk management.
-All are derived from corporate governance principles in the recognition that risk management is a subset of any organisation's internal controls.
+- M_o_R Principles: Seen as essential for the development of best practice risk management, all principles are derived from corporate governance principles in the recognition that risk management is a subset of any organization’s internal controls.

-M_o_R Approach - these principles need to be adapted to suit each individual organisation.
-Accordingly, an organisation's approach to these principles need to be agreed and defined within a risk management policy, process guide and plans, and supported by the use of risk registers and issue logs.
+- M_o_R Approach: These principles need to be adapted to suit each individual organization.
+Accordingly, an organization’s approach to these principles needs to be agreed and defined within a risk management policy, process guide and plans, and be supported by the use of risk registers and issue logs.

-Embedding and Reviewing M_o_R - having put in place these principles, approaches and processes, for them to be effective, an organisation needs to ensure that they are consistently applied across the organisation and that their application undergoes continual improvement.
+- Embedding and Reviewing M_o_R: Having put in place these principles, approaches, and processes, for them to be effective, an organization needs to ensure that they are consistently applied and that their application undergoes continual improvement.